Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 Punta Sur Eco State Park in Cozumel Mexico

-So we decided a relaxing beach day would be the perfect start since we had another 5 ports ahead of us.
+So we decided a relaxing beach day would be the perfect start since we had another 5 ports ahead.

 What to Do in Cozumel, Mexico